 Outside Award Computer Reimbursement

 If you are receiving Harvard Scholarship assistance and have outside awards, our policy allows for a dollar-for-dollar reduction in your term-time work expectation.
 The amount over that replaces your Harvard Scholarship dollar-for-dollar.
 If this situation applies to you during your first year, you may petition for a one-time exception to Harvard's outside award policy.
 This exception allows you to apply up to an additional $1,500 of your outside awards toward the purchase of educationally relevant technological devices before your Harvard Scholarship is adjusted.
 You may not be eligible for this program if your outside awards exceed your financial need.

 Students who receive Harvard grant assistance are eligible to transfer their financial aid to an approved term-time study abroad program.

-If you receive need-based aid during the regular academic year, you are eligible for a Harvard Loan of up to $10,000 to help with your summer school costs.
+If you receive need-based aid during the regular academic year, you are eligible for a Harvard Loan to help with your summer school costs.

 Although we do not expect students to borrow, you may wish to use a student loan to spread out your college costs over time, or to replace your work expectation.

 Your family may choose to pursue loans to spread the cost of education over a number of years.
 You can take out loans to cover the entire cost of education, or just a portion of the cost, as a supplement to contributions from family income and assets.